 - Don't worry about using words such as "see" or "look" in a conversation.
 These words are a part of everyday conversations and aren't considered offensive.

-The term, "hearing impaired", is often used to describe people with any degree of hearing loss, from mild to profound, including those who are deaf and those who are hard of hearing.
+The term, "hard of hearing", is often used to describe people with any degree of hearing loss, from mild to profound, including those who are deaf and those who are hard of hearing.

 As already stated, Deaf people who identify as part of the Deaf community understand themselves as having their own unique language and culture, and do not always identify as disabled.
 All people who use New Zealand Sign Language (NZSL) identify themselves as being Deaf.